awakari/.github/profile/README.md

 # Scalable wildcard message routing

-Awakari is a message routing system.
+Awakari is a message pub/sub routing system.
+It's designed to be used ahead of a reliable message queue like Kafka to bring additional subscription-based routing flexibility.
+Awakari subscriptions have the following additional features:
+1. Scalability to handle billions of subscriptions
+2. Rich routing conditions in subscriptions

 <table>
     <thead>